mayonpatel/Mayons-HTML-Public-Projects/Full-Pack/Information.md

 # IMPORTANT: DO NOT RENAME OR SPLIT FILES IN DIFFERENT PLACES.

 The full pack is only updated when 2+ new apps are added, or there is a large bug fix.
+Updates of the full pack are posted in: Information>Full_pack_Updates.md